Animal Control Officer

 Who to Contact

 Please note: If you have an immediate concerns or needs, contact the Weston Police Department through its main number 781-786-6200.
-Messages left on ACO voicemail will not be addressed immediately because of part time status.
+Messages left on ACO voicemail will be addressed as soon as possible.
 Contact through the Weston Police Department dispatch desk will be relayed quickly.